chrift/defra-identity-hapi-plugin/readme.md

 #### Helpers

 ##### `idm.dynamics.getMappings`
-- Returns an object containing lookups and mappings which you can use to pass relevant guids to other dynamics functions.
+- Returns an object containing lookups and roleMappings which you can use to pass relevant guids to other dynamics functions.
 - For example: You can reference the enrolment status id of "complete - approved" by calling `server.methods.idm.dynamics.getMappings().enrolmentStatus.completeApproved`

 ##### `idm.dynamics.getToken`